UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-rtas/usage.md

 * Using the user interface
 * Using a JSON file

+The tables in the Configuration Properties section describe the properties used to define the integration.

-### Using the user interface
+## Integrating the plug-in by using user interface

+To install the plug-in, perform the following steps:

+* In IBM DevOps Velocity, click **Settings** > **Integrations** > **Available**.
+* In the Action column for the IBM DevOps Test Hub, click **Install**.

+To integrate the plug-in using the user interface, perform the following steps:

-1. From the Plugins page, click **Settings** > **Integrations** > **Plugins**.
+1. In IBM DevOps Velocity, click **Settings** > **Integrations** > **Installed**.
-2. Under the Action column for the plug-in, click **Add Integration**.
+2. In the Action column for the IBM DevOps Test Hub plug-in, and then click **Add Integration**.
-3. On the Add Integration page enter values for the fields used to configure the integration and define communication.
+3. On the Add Integration dialog, enter the values for the fields to configure the integration and define communication.
-4. Click **Save**.
+4. Click **Add**.

-### Using a JSON file
+## Integrating the plug-in by using JSON file

-The JSON file contains the information for creating a value stream and integrating with the IBM Rational Test Automation Server server.
-The following table describes the information for the creating a IBM DevOps Velocity value stream map.
+The JSON file contains the information for creating a value stream.
+Within the JSON file is a section for integrations.
+It is in this section that plug-in properties can be defined.
+For JSON sample refer set up section.

-1. Download the value stream map.
-The value stream map is a JSON file used to define integrations.
+To integrate the plug-in using a JSON, perform the following steps:

+1. Navigate to value stream page, and then click the necessary value stream.
+2. Click **wrench icon**, and then Select **Edit value stream** to modify the JSON file in the code or tree view editors.
+3. Alternatively, you can also click **Download JSON** option to download the JSON file, and then select the Import JSON option to upload the revised JSON file.
-2. Edit the JSON file to include the plug-in configuration properties.
+4. Edit the integration information in the JSON file to add the plug-in configuration properties.
+Refer to JSON sample code in the Configuration Properties section for more details.
-3. Save and upload the JSON file.
-This replaces the current JSON file with the new content.
-4. View the new integration on the Integrations page.
+5. Click **Save**.

+For **JSON sample** refer set up section.

 ## Configuration properties

 The following tables describe the properties used to configure the integration.
 Each table contains the field name when using the user interface and the property name when using a JSON file.

 * The General Configuration Properties table describes configuration properties used by all plug-in integrations.
-* The Rational Test Automation Server Configuration Properties table describes the configuration properties that define the connection and communications with the Rational Test Automation Server server.
+* The IBM DevOps Test Hub Configuration Properties table describes the configuration properties that define the connection and communications with the IBM DevOps Test Hub server.
 When using the JSON method to integrate the plug-in these properties are coded within the `properties` configuration property.

 ### General Configuration Properties